AUTOHOME. When experience makes all the difference.

 8. End users prefer certified products because they are a “safer” choice.

 WHAT IS CERTIFICATION?

-The term “certificate” comes from the Latin certum facere, to “make certain, evident”.
+The term "to certify" comes from the Latin certum facere, which means "to make certain, evident".

 BECAUSE IT IS SAFE